 Why Education Makes You Stupid

 I quit university for a number of reasons.
 One: I hated it.
-Two: I learnt very little.
+Two: I learned very little.
 And three: it was slowly poisoning my love for self-directed learning.
 In fact, during my years at university, I stopped reading, I stopped inquiring and I stopped doing what I loved the most: writing.

-Really, all passion, drive and curiosity to learn about the mysteries of life slowly evaporated during my years in formal education.
+Really, all passion, drive, and curiosity to learn about the mysteries of life slowly evaporated during my years in formal education.
 The days, weeks and years of homework, assignments, mandatory readings and exams slowly drained me of my creativity and lust for life, like a cancerous tumor.
 Thank god I finally came to my senses one day, thank god I quit.
 For good.

 Luckily, I’m not the only socially deviant “college dropout” who holds these sentiments.
 In fact, many people, from J.K.
 Rowling, to Mark Zuckerberg never completed college or university.
 And of course, not all college drop-outs do well in real life – that’s a misconception.
 But there’s nothing wrong with being a quitter to me, so long as the choice is justified, deliberate and reasonable.
 And hating formal education is a reasonable reason.
 This is why: